Kaliyuga Krishnudu: Plot

-The film begins with a business magnate Siddeswara Rao devious and direful person.
-Gayatri Devi his sister gets back from abroad with her husband Vasudeva Rao and seeks her share of the property which he denies.
-Moreover, he brutally kills Vasudeva Rao and craftily penal Gayatri.
-However, she is pregnant at that time and gives birth to a baby boy in the prison.
+The film begins with a business magnate, Siddeswara Rao, a devious and direful person.
+Gayatri Devi, his sister, gets back from abroad with her husband Vasudeva Rao and seeks her share of the property, which he denies.
+Moreover, he brutally kills Vasudeva Rao and craftily penalizes Gayatri.
+However, she is pregnant at that time and gives birth to a baby boy in prison.
 So, Siddeswara Rao instructs his allegiant Sambaiah to eliminate the child too.
-So, he abducts him when a truck driver Rangaiah rescues and rears him as Mohana Krishna.
-Frightened Sambaiah announces a kid’s death when Siddeswara Rao backstabs him, anyhow he escapes.
+So, he abducts him when a truck driver, Rangaiah, rescues and rears him as Mohana Krishna.
+Frightened, Sambaiah announces a kid's death when Siddeswara Rao backstabs him, and he escapes.
 In tandem, Siddeswara Rao ridicules Gayatri when she challenges him to wipe out him.

-Years roll by, and Mohana Krishna grows up as a doughty who defies unjust.
-Being unbeknownst, he becomes diehard to Siddeswara Rao, his roguish son Ramesh, and snobby daughter Anuradha.
+Years roll by, and Mohana Krishna grows up as a doughty who defies injustice.
+Unbeknownst, he becomes diehard to Siddeswara Rao, his mischievous son Ramesh, and snobby daughter Anuradha.
 Meanwhile, Gayatri Devi is released, acquires her share, and declares business warfare against her brother.
-Destiny makes Rangaiah Gayatri's driver and she associates with Mohana Krishna.
-Here, they develop strange relations and, on the verge, to collapse their adversary.
+Destiny makes Rangaiah Gayatri's driver, and she associates with Mohana Krishna.
+Here, they develop strange relations and, on the verge of collapsing, their adversary.
 Then, Anuradha conspires and apprehends Mohana Krishna under a trumped-up charge.
 Hence, he ripostes by marrying her in disguise.
 Soon after, Mohana Krishna reveals his identity.
-Consequently, infuriated Anuradha tries to kill Gayatri Devi when she learns the devilish side of her father.
+Consequently, Anuradha, infuriated, tries to kill Gayatri Devi when she learns about the devilish side of her father.
 Therefore, Anuradha reforms and unites with her husband.

-After a while, Rangaiah identifies Sambaiah, hard to hold him but he goes into the clutches of Siddeswara Rao.
+After a while, Rangaiah identifies Sambaiah; it is hard to hold him, but he goes into the clutches of Siddeswara Rao.
 Discovering the actuality, Siddeswara Rao intrigues by goading Mohana Krishna with his mother through Sambaiah with a fairytale.
-Despite that truth comes forward which conjoins Mohana Krishna & Gayatri Devi.
+Despite that, the truth comes forward, which conjoins Mohana Krishna & Gayatri Devi.
 Knowing it, begrudge Ramesh's moves for vengeance against Sambaiah.
-He tries to molest his daughter Lakshmi when by mistake Sambaiah kills her.
+He tries to molest his daughter Lakshmi when, by mistake, Sambaiah kills her.
 At that juncture, Mohana Krishna plays the same old trick and indicts Ramesh.
 Thus, Siddeswara Rao breaks the bars and absconds his son.
 At last, Mohana Krishna ceases them.
 Finally, the movie ends on a happy note.